Preceding page: Introduction to the Small Project Guide

 Learn the Crucial Issues of Small Projects!

-A handful of unique factors distinguish Small Projects from all other projects.
+A handful of unique factors distinguish Small Projects from most other projects.

 - Interruption-prone (these two together are caustic!)